 People often focus on the memory loss aspect of dementia.
 In fact, it’s all too easy to focus on this facet and forget what this disease actually is.
 A person with dementia is facing a neurological decline, and one of these symptoms is memory loss.

-Other neurological symptoms will follow as well.
+Other neurological symptoms and mental health problems in the elderly will follow as well.
 For example, you may find that your loved ones have suddenly stopped being the person they once were.
 Prim and proper individuals may start cursing like sailors.
 Or a carefree individual becomes paranoid.
 These are part and parcel of this disease, and you must accept it.

 As the disease progresses, your loved one may be unable to move or perform the simplest of activities.
 It’s all part of the disease, and we advise that you do your research on this, so you’re not caught off guard.